 A retrospective analysis of US managed care and Medicare patients found that more than 65% of patients with COPD covered by Medicare Part B or private insurance do not receive prescriptions for maintenance therapy.3 A separate study using administrative claims and eligibility records from a large, US, multistate, Medicare managed care database noted that approximately 70% of COPD patients with private or public insurance did not receive a prescription for maintenance therapy in 2004.4

-1. Global strategy for the diagnosis, management, and prevention of chronic obstructive pulmonary disease.
+1. Global strategy for the diagnosis, management, and prevention of chronic obstructive pulmonary disease: 2018 report.
 Global Initiative for Chronic Obstructive Lung Disease (GOLD).
-2017:1-123.
+2018:1-123.

 2. Qaseem A, Wilt TJ, Weinberger SE, et al. Diagnosis and management of stable chronic obstructive pulmonary disease: a clinical practice guideline update from the American College of Physicians, American College of Chest Physicians, American Thoracic Society, and European Respiratory Society.
 Ann Intern Med.
 2011;155(3):179-191.